jgereke/newwebsite/content/authors/admin/_index.md

 - Visitors
 ---

 I am a postdoctoral research fellow at the Mannheim Centre for European Social Research (MZES).
 My current research focuses on intergroup relations, migration, discrimination and cooperative behavior in modern societies.
-Other research projects examine biased beliefs and superstitions in migration decision-making, the link between physical attractiveness and immigrants’ integration outcomes and the relationship between unemployment, poverty and prosociality, political engagement and trust.
+Other research projects examine the preceptions and consequencs of physical attractiveness.
 My research draws on a range of experimental and quasi-experimental methods, including original lab-in-the-field, survey and field experiments.

 Prior to joining the MZES, I held a postdoctoral position at the Carlo F. Dondena Centre for Research on Social Dynamics and Public Policy at Bocconi University in Milan, Italy.
 I hold a Ph.D. in Social and Political Sciences from the European University Institute in Florence, Italy.

-I have recently been awarded a Junior Fellowship for Innovation in Teaching from the Baden-Würrtemberg Foundation for my course project "Replication & Reproduction in the Social Sciences" (2020-2022).
 Since 2021 I am a member of "Die Junge Akademie" a joint project of the Berlin-Brandenburg Academy of Sciences and Humanities and the German National Academy of Sciences Leopoldina.

-Together with Prof. Reinhard Schunck (University of Wuppertal), I am the PI of the newly-funded research project "Pretty Integrated?
+Together with Prof. Reinhard Schunck (University of Wuppertal), I am the PI of the research project "Pretty Integrated?
 Perceptions of immigrants’ physical attractiveness and consequences for integration outcomes" financed by the German Research Foundation (DFG) (2021-2024).